-“Virtual” doesn’t have to mean second best.
-Your remote team can outrun traditional ones.
+‘Virtual’ doesn’t have to mean second best.
+Your remote team can outrun traditional ones

 - Teams thrive when they have ambitious goals that have been collaboratively created—and jointly owned.
 They should strive for innovation and transformation through embracing each other’s input, and not settle for the status quo.

 You’re surely wondering if a team that wasn’t already candid, accountable, tight-knit, or ambitious can reverse course now that it is scattered.
-We have seen first-hand that it can.
-On the webinar we’ll share a bunch of best practices that will allow you to reboot your remote team, but here’s the good news:
+We have seen firsthand that it can.
+On the webinar, we’ll share a bunch of best practices that will allow you to reboot your remote team, but here’s the good news:

 - Remote work allows us to work with greater flexibility, and if people are balancing personal and professional priorities, they can bring their whole selves to the team.

-- Indeed, remote workers report higher levels of workplace satisfaction: According to to a 2019 study 91% of employees say remote work is a good fit for them.
+- Indeed, remote workers report higher levels of workplace satisfaction: According to a 2019 study, 91% of employees say remote work is a good fit for them.

 - Virtual teams allow us to be more diverse and inclusive.
 Location bias (rural vs. urban) goes away, and remote teams already have a better track record: According to a 2016 study by RW3 CultureWizard, 77% of remote teams were multicultural.